I was recently diagnosed with cancer and would like to receive care at Rutgers Cancer Institute. What is the first step?

 Does Rutgers Cancer Institute have any clinical trials available for my type of cancer?

-Our clinical trials are one reason that Rutgers Cancer Institute of New Jersey is able to offer our patients access to the latest cancer treatments.
+Our clinical trials are one reason that Rutgers Cancer Institute is able to offer our patients access to the latest cancer treatments.
 Each clinical trial has specific criteria for participation based on cancer type, stage, and other factors.
 The physician leading your cancer care team will discuss clinical trials that are appropriate for your diagnosis and condition with you and help you decide whether to participate.

 Why do cancer patients choose to participate in clinical trials?